 Much like a website, having some kind of social media presence is crucial for your brand.

 Instead, choose a few social media platforms that you know you can manage—and, better yet, which you know your customer base actually uses.
-Social media statistics can help you match your customers’ demographics with platform demographics, and understand how to tailor your content to suit what users engage with on any particular platform (whether that’s videos, informational updates, or just beautiful product photography).
+For guidance, social media statistics can help you match your customers’ demographics with platform demographics, and understand how to tailor your content to suit what users engage with on any particular platform (whether that’s videos, informational updates, or just beautiful product photography).

 Social media is also a built-in way to interact with your customers via the comments section or direct messaging system.
 These platforms enable your customers to interact and connect with each other, too.

 Need some tips on how to best plan and manage your social media strategy?
-Here are a few of our favorites from Katie Campbell, content marketing associate at Fundera:
+Here are a few tips:

 Even with the rise of social media, email has remained a mainstay of a well-rounded marketing technique.
 And the stats are there to back it up: 64% of businesses say that email marketing is their most effective marketing technique.
 A well-executed email campaign is incredibly cost-effective, too, as every $1 invested in email marketing generates an average return of $38.